-Given that I went for a health checkup, when I had an appointment, then the doctor did my checkup.
+Given I must go for a health checkup, when I get an appointment, then I must go to the doctors.

-Let us think of epic as a collection of user stories that can be developed independently.
-For example, let us take an epic like “Ticket Booking”, few user stories could be:
+Let us think of epic as a collection of user stories developed independently for a particular task.
+For example, let us take an epic “Ticket Booking", epic could consist of

-- As a user, I want to book the ticket as a guest so that I can book a ticket without signing into my account.
+- As a user, I want to book a ticket as a guest without signing into my account.

-- As a user, I want to book the ticket only after logging in so that I can view my booking details every time I sign in.
+- As a user, I want to book the ticket only after logging in and seeing my previous travel details.

-- As a user, I want to book the tickets using social media so that I am free from creating a registered account.
+- As a user, I want to book tickets using social media

-A Backbone is another important term that represents the top layer of a user story mapping.
-This layer helps you with understanding the “Why’s” of a user’s journey.
+A Backbone is another term to represent the top layer of a user story mapping.
+This layer helps you understand the “Why’s” of a user’s journey.

 It is often used in an Agile project environment.

-Usually, user story mapping is done at the beginning of any project or as and when the product takes a new direction.
+Usually, user story mapping is done at the beginning of any project or when the product takes a new direction.

-To implement it, team members and subject matter expert’s brainstorm about user stories and requirements for a clear user journey.
+To implement it, team members and subject matter experts brainstorm about user stories and requirements for a crisp user journey.

 Who Could be a Possible Participant?

-Participants vary depending on the project but typically includes all Internal & External Stakeholders.
+Participants vary depending on the project but typically include all Internal & External Stakeholders.
 Typically, this would include:

 - Project team members